ucchiee/hypr/README.md

 Below is a list of the packages that would be installed

-- hyprland-bin: This is the Hyprland compositor
+- hyprland: This is the Hyprland compositor
 - kitty: This is the default terminal
 - waybar-hyprland: This is a fork of waybar with Hyprland workspace support
 - swww: This is used to set a desktop background image